Trails of Southern Sweden

 2016 – 2018

-Trails of Southern Sweden is a collection of hiking and bicycling trails, each with its own website and domain.
-Some trails are as long as 1200 km with several sub trails.
+Trails of Southern Sweden is a collection of hiking and bicycling trails, each with its own website.
+Together they help around 75 000 people to find new adventures every month.
 My main responsibility were user experience design, including interaction design, and information architecture.

 - Introduction & Goals →